PA Child Protective Services Law

 Q: Who in my unit is required to have clearances?

 A: All registered volunteers, regardless of position, are required to obtain and submit all state mandated clearances.
 New volunteers must complete their clearances to submit along with their BSA application before volunteer service begins.
-Currently registered volunteers (registered with the BSA prior to August 25, 2015) must complete and provide copies of their clearances to the council prior to July 1, 2016.

 Non-registered volunteers over the age of 18, which includes, for example, parents, relatives, and friends, who provide care, supervision, training or control of a youth member in lieu of parental control and/or have regular and repeated contact (routine interaction) with youth members that is integral to the volunteer activities are required to submit the clearances, as well.